-Quietness around other people is not necessarily a sign of spiritual calmness.
-It could be contempt.
-It could be shyness.
-As a child and teenager, I was very quiet and shy.
+As a child and teenager, I was quiet and shy.
 Apart from a naturally introspective personality, the quietness was primarily driven by fear.
-This was deliberately overcome when I made a conscious decision, at age fifteen, to stop living in social fear and started trying to reach out to my school peers in a proactive way.
+This was deliberately overcome when I made a conscious decision at age fifteen to stop living in social fear and started reaching out to my school peers in a proactive way.

 A balanced, inner calmness radiates from a peaceful centre.
 It neither craves others’ approval nor rejects others’ presence.
 It neither pulls towards nor pushes away.
 It has a reverent attitude towards life and all its inhabitants.
 It has compassion for the inevitable weaknesses of the human condition.
 It has nothing to gain from others’ approval.
 It is not self-seeking.
 It is not needy, grabbing or manipulative.
 It embodies gracious respect for everything beautiful including other human souls.
 It has a lively freedom, a happy composure, a quick and engaging wit, and an intelligent, interested, and interesting mental attitude.